 This Environmental Management Strategy (EMS) has been developed to provide the overall strategic framework for environmental management for the Port Kembla Gas Terminal (PKGT) Project (the Project).
-This EMS has been prepared by GHD Pty Ltd (GHD) on behalf of Australian Industrial Energy (AIE) to apply to construction activities associated with the construction activities associated with Stage 2A construction of the Project.
+This EMS has been prepared by GHD Pty Ltd (GHD) on behalf of Australian Industrial Energy (AIE) to apply to construction activities associated with the Stage 2A and Stage 2B of the Project.
+This Stage 2A and Stage 2B EMS supersedes the Stage 2A EMS.

-This EMS overarches the other associated Sub-Plans, which together describe the proposed structure for environmental management and monitoring requirements for the Project.
-This EMS addresses the requirements of the Port Kembla Gas Terminal Environmental Impact Statement (PKGT EIS) and associated Infrastructure Approval (SSI 9471) and Environmental Protection Licence (EPL) No. 21529.
+This EMS overarches the other associated Environmental Management Sub-plans, which together describe the proposed structure for environmental management and the monitoring requirements for the Project.
+This EMS addresses the requirements of the Port Kembla Gas Terminal Environmental Impact Statement (PKGT EIS) and associated Infrastructure Approval (SSI 9471) and Environment Protection Licence (EPL) No. 21529.